jasny/phpdoc-parser/docs/custom.md

 $annotations = getAnnotations($doc, $customTags);
 ```

-`$process` function will be applyed to parsing `number` tag value, so the result will be
+`$process` function will be applyed to parsing `number` tag value.
+The result will be

 ```php
 [